pingcap/docs-cn/sql-statements/sql-statement-drop-index.md

 ## MySQL compatibility

-* Removing the primary key constraint from a column is not supported by default.
-You can enable the feature by setting the `alter-primary-key` configuration item to `true`.
-For details, see [alter-primary-key](/tidb-configuration-file.md#alter-primary-key).
+* Dropping the primary key of the `CLUSTERED` type is not supported.
+For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).

 ## See also